Hôtel Lutetia: Recent history

 As Paris returned to normality, the Lutetia was restored to its previous state as a luxury hotel.
 It was acquired by the Taittinger family in 1955.
 In the late 1980s, designer Sonia Rykiel opened a boutique in the building, and supervised a major redesign intended to recreate the Art Deco style of earlier decades.

 Taittinger's Groupe du Louvre controlled the hotel for many years as part of their Concorde Hotels & Resorts chain.
 Following Taittinger's sale to Starwood Capital in 2005, Starwood sold the Hôtel Lutetia to the Israeli Alrov group in 2010 for 150 Million Euros.
 Alrov closed the hotel in April 2014 for what was planned as a 100-million Euro renovation.
 The building's contents were sold at auction in May 2014.
 It reopened in July 2018, following a $234 million restoration, managed by The Set Hotels group.

 The Mandarin Oriental Hotel Group announced a management contract for the hotel in December 2024.
 The hotel was rebranded as Mandarin Oriental Lutetia, Paris on April 4, 2025.

+Access

+Hôtel Lutetia is located next to Sèvres–Babylone station of the Paris Metro.